Will SMU cover the spread vs. West Virginia? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- When SMU put up more than 70.9 points last season, it went 6-8 against the spread and 9-7 overall.

-- The Mountaineers' 76 points per game last year were only 0.4 more points than the 75.6 the Mustangs gave up to opponents.

-- West Virginia put together a 13-3 ATS record and a 14-3 overall record last season in games it scored more than 75.6 points.
+- SMU had a 6-8 record against the spread and a 9-7 record overall last season when putting up more than 70.9 points.

 Bet on this or any college basketball matchup at BetMGM